The Overview Rivals Become Partners What happens when two companies competing against each other end…

 Products: Agile Team Training & SAFe® Training and Certifications

 This global P&C insurance leader always believed in continuous innovation, but due to the speed of business change, they found their development calendar extending years into the future.
 Their original process of development was unsustainable.
-They needed a way to quickly pivot to meet market needs that would be adaptable to their 30,000 person business.
+With the help of Cprime consultants and trainers, the organization was able to meet their aggressive transformation goals.

 Considering SAFe and Finding Cprime